 Test your home again if the radon level is 4 or higher.

 The radon level in your home can change.
 A long-term test is the best way to know what the radon level is over time.

 - If the radon level was very high or if you are in a hurry, use another short-term test.

 - If the level was close to 4 and you have time, use a long-term test.

 If your home has a radon level of 4 or higher, fix your home.

-If 2 radon test kits show the radon level in your home is 4 or higher, make a plan to fix your home.
-You may want to fix it if the radon level is between 2 and 4.
+If 2 radon test kits show that the radon level in your home is 4 or higher, make a plan to fix your home.
+You may also want to take action if the radon level is between 2 and 4.